m15a/fnldoc/doc/fnldoc/argparse/eater.md

 ## Function: `bless`

-Signature:

 ```
 (bless option-recipe extra)
 ```

-Enable the `option-recipe` table to consume command line arguments.
+Enable the `option-recipe` table to process command line argument.

+By blessing an option recipe, it can [`parse!`](#function-parse) command line argument.
-In addition, attach `extra` key-value pairs to the table.
+It merges `extra` key-value pairs to the table.
-To be blessed, `key` and `flag` attributes are mandatory.
+To be blessed, `key` and `flag` entries are mandatory.

 ## Function: `option-descriptions/order`

-Signature:

 ```
 (option-descriptions/order order recipes color?)